 So much content

 That said, it’s awash with content.
-So much so, that sometimes it can feel overwhelming.
+So much so, that sometimes it feels overwhelming.

-At Three-Brains, we use it to publish video content that appears on our site.
+At Three-Brains, we use it to publish videos which appear on our site.
 For example, when we wanted to show the link between design principles and the use of repetition.

 And, we use it to create and run our own advertising, like this execution from last year.